Intermountain Childrens Health logo

 Hello, Nevada!

-Together with the generosity, leadership, and vision of the state of Nevada and in partnership with our community, Intermountain Children’s Health is building Nevada’s first stand-alone Children’s Hospital in our shared journey of building the nation’s model health system for children.
+Intermountain Children’s Health, together with the state of Nevada and our community partners, is building the state’s first stand‑alone Children’s Hospital and advancing our shared vision for building the nation’s model health system for children.

-A nonprofit health system, Intermountain has been serving the children of Nevada, and now we’re preparing to do even more.
-Our guiding philosophy is The Child First and Always, and we’re dedicated to helping children live healthy lives.
+Intermountain Children’s Health has long cared for Nevada’s kids as a nonprofit health system, and we’re ready to do even more.
+Guided by our philosophy, The Child First and Always, we’re committed to helping children live healthy, thriving lives.

 Boy with stuffed shark